-February 29th is Leap Day in 2016.
+February 29th is Leap Day in 2020.
 Ever wonder why we have Leap Days and Leap Years at all?
-It all starts with a little history about our calendars.
+It all starts with a little history of our calendars.

 Initially, in order to make a proper transition from the Roman calendar (which had 355 days and which was basically a lunar calendar) to the Julian calendar and get the months and various feasts and holidays back into their normal seasons, ninety extra days were inserted into the year 46 BC.
 Caesar divided the ninety extra days into three temporary months.